aave-dao/gho-origin/src/contracts/sgho/precision_analysis/PRECISION.md

 ### 2. **Rounding Losses**

-- Small deposits/withdrawals may be rounded down to zero if below the minimum precision (1e-27 for rays).
-- Over time, repeated rounding may cause very small discrepancies, but these are minimized by high precision.
+- The contract uses 27-decimal precision (`RAY = 1e27`) for internal yield calculations to minimize rounding errors
+- While GHO has 18 decimals, the higher internal precision ensures accurate yield accrual and share/asset conversions
+- Mathematical operations may experience minimal precision loss due to integer arithmetic, but this is negligible in practice
-- **See:** `test_precisionLossThreshold_convertToShares`, `test_precisionLossThreshold_convertToAssets_largeYieldIndex`, and `test_precisionLossExtremeYieldIndex` in `sGhoPrecision.t.sol`.
+- **See:** `test_yieldIndex_update_precision_single_update`, `test_asset_share_conversion_precision`, and `test_yield_accrual_precision` in `sGhoPrecision.t.sol`.

 ### 3. **Max Withdraw/Max Redeem**